continuous-dems/workshop-coastal-coupling-2026/modules/01-getting-started/index.md

       ↓
 look inside the workflow
       ↓
-explore and evaluate the result
+explore the DEM
       ↓
 reuse the recipe in Sarasota
+      ↓
+evaluate the DEMs
 ```

 The goal of this first module is simple: